Thumbs Up was recently featured on KSTP-TV, Minnesota Live and in the Elk River Star Newspaper.

 (Silent Impact, page 7)

-In Joe’s senior year at Cretin-Derham Hall High School, Joe decided to invite one of his fellow classmates to sit at his lunch table.
+In Joe’s senior year at Cretin-Derham Hall High School, Joe decided to invite one of his classmates to sit at his lunch table.
 That classmate, Mike Hally, just happened to be blind.
-Joe would walk Mike to the lunchroom, through the lunch line and also help wipe crumbs off of his face.
+Joe would walk Mike to the lunchroom, through the lunch line, and also help wipe crumbs off of his face.
 Mike became “one of the guys” at the cool table.
 Joe Mauer’s friends also began taking turns walking him through the lunch line and to his next class.

 “Mike was a kid who could have been ignored or shunned because of his disability, but Joe made him one of the cool kids.
 Imagine the impact it had on Joe’s friends and other students at the high school.
 The ripple effect of Joe’s actions in high school is even more impactful now, given his rise to athletic fame.
 We make our biggest impressions when we are not trying to be impressive.”